-In my previous post I’ve described a little bit about Frankfurt, and here I’m writing about some of the tourist attractions.
+In my previous post I’ve described a little bit about Frankfurt, and here I’m writing about some of the tourist attractions in Frankfurt.
 If you are in Frankfurt for a couple of days, then you should consider visiting.

 Kaiserdom Sankt Bartholomäus (Frankfurt Cathedral): the red sandstone Catholic cathedral has a 95m high Gothic tower, which can be reached by 324 steps.
 There is also the Dommuseum which has a small collection of precious liturgical objects and sells tickets for visits to the Dom.